- February 11, 2021 // The Consummate Pro

 “So what do you do”

 It’s one of those great moments at a dinner party or a get-together.
-The “So, what do you do for a living?” question.
-“You plan Ireland an golf vacation?”.
+The “so, what do you do for a living?” question.
+“You plan Ireland and Scotland golf vacations?”.

 These are fairly common responses, and pretty much to be expected particular if you are not a golfer.
-When you remind people if you ski, or take an adventure holiday, or even a honeymoon for that matter, chances are you will use an expert to book it, the penny somewhat drops.
-To be honest, we love this question, because it allows us to talk about what we love doing most, organising amazing golf vacations to Ireland, Scotland, or beyond.
+When you remind people that if they ski, or take an adventure holiday, or even a honeymoon for that matter, chances are you will use a dedicated expert to book it, the penny somewhat drops.
+To be honest, we love this question, because it allows us to talk about what we enjoy doing most, organising amazing golf vacations to Ireland, Scotland, or beyond.
 Like other experts in their field, the process becomes second nature, but every client is unique, and every trip different.
 That’s why we love what we do.
 So, it got us thinking about what we actually go through for each client, and we thought we would share some of it with you.
-It might also go some way to explaining the time and effort employed just in planning.
+It might also go some way to explaining the time and effort that we employ in just planning a trip.

 We also talk transportation, the keystones of any trip.
 At this point we will also likely cover restaurants, tours, caddies, flights, deposits and terms and conditions.
 That’s typically the first call covered.
-However, depending on the group, there could also be non-golfing activities to discuss, days off to sightsee, a distillery tour, and much more.
-Moreover, if this is a new client to the Consummate Pro we will inevitably discuss the groups previous trips (if any) so that we can learn from mistakes or find out what worked well.
+However, depending on the group, there could also be non-golfing activities to discuss, days off for sightseeing, a distillery tour, and much more.
+Moreover, if this is a new client to The Consummate Pro we will inevitably discuss the groups previous trips (if any) so that we can learn from previous mistakes or find out what worked well.

 Plan an Ireland golf vacation.